 Here is the problem – These colorful charts are a snapshot of what was happening at Spotify around 2012.
 Accounts from insiders at Spotify vary.
 They may have worked, at that time, for that organization.
 It’s not the reality today.
 And it doesn’t mean that spotifying your organization will make a difference for you today.

 A Bigger Problem – The Spotify model evolved over time as a result of experimentation at Spotify.
 You cannot lift some or part of what Spotify did and expect it to work at your company.
 You need to run your own experiments, LEARN what works, and keep trying things until you optimize your organization.

 An Even Bigger Problem – It isn’t the name or label of the teams that matters.
 The name is irrelevant.
 You don’t get the “Spotify Model” by renaming your teams.
 If you could, we’d all be using squads and tribes.

-What makes Spotify an inspirational and often copycatted company is the BEHAVIORS and PRINCIPLES that supported the organization.
+What makes Spotify an inspirational and often copycatted company are the BEHAVIORS and PRINCIPLES that supported the organization.
 You get the Spotify Model by having a culture that is aligned to the agile principles, that supports safety, experimentation, learning, trust, and joy at work.

 Kniberg himself stated that the agile principles are more important than specific practices.
 Most people implementing the so-called Spotify model are either unaware of, don’t understand or don’t care about the 12 Agile Principles.